rust-lang/book/second-edition/src/ch10-00-generics.md

 First, we’ll review how to extract a function to reduce code duplication.
-Next, we’ll use the same technique to make a generic function from two functions that only differ in the types of their parameters.
+Next, we’ll use the same technique to make a generic function from two functions that differ only in the types of their parameters.
 We’ll also explain how to use generic types in struct and enum definitions.

 Then you’ll learn how to use *traits* to define behavior in a generic way.
-You can then combine traits with generic types to constrain a generic type to only those types that have a particular behavior, as opposed to just any type.
+You can combine traits with generic types to constrain a generic type to only those types that have a particular behavior, as opposed to just any type.

 Finally, we’ll discuss *lifetimes*, a variety of generics that give the